marcoagpinto/aoo-mozilla-en-dict/README.md

 Modifying, updating and maintaining a dictionary is a hard task but an important one for current and future generations.

+The dictionaries here are the most recent versions available and this repository was created to make it easier for developers to find all in one place.

-The initial idea was that other projects could also use this GitHub entry and take the .AFF and .DIC files and use them in projects which use proofing — or spellchecking — functionalities.
+The idea was that other projects could use this GitHub and take the .AFF and .DIC files and use them in projects which use proofing — or spellchecking — functionalities.

 I (Marco Pinto) am only improving the en_GB.
 The en_AU, en_US and en_CA are maintained by Kevin Atkinson.